Main content

 Deputy Chief Mary Rosenoff

-Current Assignment: Investigations and Special Operations Bureau
+Current Assignment: Patrol Operations Bureau

 Deputy Chief Rosenoff joined the Colorado Springs Police Department (CSPD) in 1994, after serving six years with the California Highway Patrol.
 As an officer with the CSPD, Deputy Chief Rosenoff was assigned to the Sand Creek Division where she served as a Field Training Officer as well as a Master Patrol Officer.